Real Madrid and France striker Karim Benzema says that choosing between the Champions League and the World Cup would be too difficult.

 Carlo Ancelotti's side are searching for their 10th European Cup, while les Bleus are bidding to win this summer's tournament for the first time since 1998.

-However, the former Lyon frontman believes both competitions are too important to pick a favourite and does not want to prioritise either his club or his country.
+However, the former Olympique Lyonnais man believes both competitions are too important to pick a favourite and does not want to prioritise either his club or his country.

 "I can't choose.
 They're both so important.
 They're both possible," Benzema is quoted as saying by Marca.